nkbuddy/Pneumonia-Detection/README.md

 Instructor name: Praveen Gowtham<br>
 # Purpose
 Identifying whether or not they have pneumonia by Image-Based Deep Learning.
 Pneumonia is lungs with inflammatory, blackage of the bronchiole, and Alveoli with fluid.
 When interpreting the x-ray, the radiologist will look for white spots in the lungs (called infiltrates) that identify an infection.
+# Libraries I Used in this project
+It includes numpy, pandas, tensorflow, matplotlib, sklearn, keras, and seaborn
 # Gather the Data
 ![alt text](https://github.com/nkbuddy/Pneumonia-Detection/blob/main/images%20for%20github/number_of_images.png?raw=true)<br>
 This dataset contains thousands of validated Chest X-Ray images  described.
 The images are split into a training set and a testing set of independent patients.
 Images are labeled as (disease)-(randomized patient ID)-(image number by this patient) and split into 2 directories: Pneumonia, and NORMAL.
 The dataset is from Mendeley Data.
 University of California San Diego, Guangzhou Women and Children's Medical Center.
 The three contributors are Daniel Kermany, Kang Zhang, Michael Goldbaum.